roundtableAI/roundtable-cloudflare-bot-gate/README.md

 # Roundtable × Cloudflare Pages — Bot‑Gate Drop‑In (Beta)

-Adds Roundtable’s auto‑block gate to any existing Cloudflare Pages project.
+Adds Roundtable's auto‑block gate to any existing Cloudflare Pages project.
 The block‑list lives in Cloudflare KV, so a hot lookup adds only ~1 ms of latency.

 ---